xingbpshen/mof-screening/README.md

 ## Acknowledgements

 The authors would like to thank Prof. David Rolnick for his guidance and support throughout the project.
-Also, we would like to thank the authors of the paper "Deep-Learning-Based End-to-End Predictions of CO2 Capture in Metal–Organic Frameworks" (C. Lu _et al._) for providing the data used in this project.
+Also, we would like to thank the authors of the paper "Deep-Learning-Based End-to-End Predictions of CO2 Capture in Metal–Organic Frameworks" (C. Lu _et al._) and "High-performing deep learning regression models for predicting low-pressure CO2 adsorption properties of metal–organic frameworks" (J. Burner _et al._) for providing the data used in this project.

 ## Data